donaldraymond/crystallography-scripts/README.md

 ## PDB_ideal.sh
 The purpose of this script is to idealize the geometry of a model using refmac5.
 The script takes a PDB file as input and output a PDB with the idealize model.
 No MTZ file is required.
 I use this script before refining low resolution structures to help the refinement program out.

+## busterTLS.sh
+This script converts phenix or refmac TLS input files to buster format.
+I use the TLS.MD server to get the phenix or refmac TLS input files and use this script to convert it to buster format.

 ## makeO.sh

 The purpose of this script is to quickly generate CCP4 maps from an MTZ and get the maps and associated PDB into the [O graphics program](http://xray.bmc.uu.se/alwyn/TAJ/Home.html).
 This script is fully automated an only requires the user to specify the MTZ, the PDB, and a prefix for the CCP4 maps.